 2. Determine All the Options – Then Narrow Them Down

 Once each party has an idea of what the interests of each side of the table are, the real work begins.
 Cooperation is a key focus of integrative negotiation, and parties must work together to identify common ground and determine the best solution for everyone involved.
 Rising to meet the interests of both parties is usually a matter of brainstorming.
-At the beginning, it’s important to simply get ideas on the table without judgement or countering – simply list solutions that will work for you and allow the other negotiator to list theirs without explaining why they won’t work.
+In the beginning, it’s important to simply get ideas on the table without judgment or countering – simply list solutions that will work for you and allow the other negotiator to list theirs without explaining why they won’t work.
 Once you both have a list of possible solutions, now is the time to tweak them and make adjustments that leads to a true “win-win” situation.

 Though some may view them as mutually exclusive, the act of integrative negotiation is essentially distributive.
 You and another negotiator are creating ideas that go into a pie, under the notion that you’ll each go home with half.
 Baked into that pie are the ideas, hopes, and interests of the parties involved.
-Integrative bargaining allows for negotiators to effectively stuff the pie with as much of the good stuff as possible.
+Integrative negotiation allows for negotiators to effectively stuff the pie with as much of the good stuff as possible.
 Through compromise, you may reshape the pie and throw out scrap pieces of dough, but you should both be happy with the result.

 Integrative negotiation begins with the idea that both parties involved in a negotiation have fundamental differences and objectives.
 However, by listening to one another’s interests and needs, both parties can also learn what’s holding one another back from an effective negotiation.
 By utilizing a strategic deployment of options after brainstorming a list of possibilities, negotiators are better poised for a win-win situation.